Concord, Vaughan: History

-Concord became a postal village in 1854 when John Duncan became postmaster at the northwest corner of Dufferin Street and Centre Street.
-The area's name is likely linked to Hiram White (1788-1859) who came to Vaughan from Concord, Vermont in 1818.
+Concord became a postal village in 1854 when John Duncan became postmaster at the northwest corner of what is now Dufferin and Centre Streets.
+The area's name is likely linked to Hiram White (1788-1859) who came to Vaughan Township from Concord, Vermont in 1818.
 White farmed in the area (Lot 8 Concession 3) north of the village.
 The Northern Railway of Canada established a stop at Thornhill in 1853, located to the north of present-day Highway 7 along the GO Barrie line.
 In 1853, Canadian Northern Railway renamed the stop Concord.
 It was closed in the 1960s and demolished by CNR in 1978.
 The village had two churches (Concord Methodist Church and Cober Dunkard Church) in the 1880s and a school in 1842.
 By the 1930s, the 19th century school buildings and all other village structures were demolished.

-Prior to the opening of Highway 400 in the 1950s, Concord was an agricultural community, covered mostly by farmlands.
-The suburbanization of Concord began in the 1950s in the Keele Street and Highway 7 area, 2 km west of the original settlement, with a small housing development southeast of the intersection.
-This decade also saw industrial development stretching west to Jane Street south of Highway 7. as well as construction of a Canadian National Railway by-pass of Toronto with a major freight yard, MacMillan Yard.
+Suburbanization of Concord began in the 1950s after Highway 400 opened in the Keele Street and Highway 7 area, 2 km west of the original settlement, with a small housing development southeast of the intersection.
+This decade also saw industrial development stretching west to Jane Street south of Highway 7. as well as construction of a Canadian National Railway by-pass of Toronto which included a major freight yard, MacMillan Yard, as part of the project.

 In the 1970s, the industrialization and commercialization of the northern part of the district began, mostly along Highway 7 and Keele, with development continuing into the 2000s.
 A residential area, Glen Shields, was built in the 1970s and 1980s in the southeast, west of Dufferin.
-Construction of Highway 407 commenced in the mid-1990s and opened in 1997, with three Concord interchanges.
+Construction of Highway 407 commenced in the mid-1990s and opened in 1997, with three interchanges in Concord.
 Another residential section, Dufferin Hill, was built in the 2000s in the northeast, near Dufferin and Rutherford.
 In the early 2000s, construction of the Vaughan Mills shopping mall began, being completed in 2004.

 Until the opening of Canada's Wonderland to the north in Maple in 1981, when an interchange was constructed at Rutherford Road to provide better access to the theme park, Concord had only one interchange, at Highway 7.
 A third was added in 1996 when a partial interchange at Langstaff Road was opened, and three more were opened following the completion of the tolled Highway 407 in 1997.
 A partial interchange, connecting Highway 400 with Vaughan Mills, opened several years later.
 Today, Concord has eight interchanges, of which three connect with the toll highway, two are partial, one is a four-level stack and the other two connect to the 400.
 A plan for an interchange at Centre Street was proposed, but was later cancelled.